Drop your Decoder: Pre-training with Bag-of-Word Prediction for Dense Passage Retrieval: Related Works

-Although the bloom of MAE-style pre-training gives better retrieval performances to dense systems, several obvious drawbacks hinder the further development of such pre-training techniques.
+\paragraph{\textbf{Drawbacks of Existing MAE Pre-training.}} Although the bloom of MAE-style pre-training gives better retrieval performances to dense systems, several obvious drawbacks hinder the further development of such pre-training techniques.
 Firstly, existing MAE pre-trainings focus on creating carefully designed auxiliary pre-training tasks, but it's hard to interpret the underlying reason why such an auxiliary pre-training task is effective.
 Furthermore, MAE-style pre-training mandatory needs the additional Transformers-based decoders, which brings considerable GPU memory cost and additional $O(n^{2})$ computational complexity.
 Complex data preprocessing \cite{wu2022query-as-context, zhou2022master} or extensive data masking \cite{liu2022retromae, wu2023contextual} are also needed in several implementations.
 In contrast, our method breaks the constraints of using any additional decoders, preprocessing, or masking, by directly optimizing a Bag-of-Word decoding task.
 Such a method achieves state-of-the-art retrieval performances on various datasets.
 It is highly interpretable and has nearly zero additional computational complexity in the whole pre-training process.
+Note that some works also involve term prediction tasks \cite{shengyao2021tilde, herve2023benchmarking_middle}.
+However, \cite{shengyao2021tilde} utilizes the query-document likelihoods in the fine-tuning stage, while our work utilizes a simpler Bag-of-Word prediction task without query-document interaction.
+Our study also focuses on the interpretability of MAE pre-training for dense retrieval and optimization in unsupervised pre-training. \cite{herve2023benchmarking_middle} makes performance comparisons with recent middle training methods and augments with the prediction of L2 normalized frequencies of the input tokens.
+In comparison, our work reveals the underlying mechanism of performance gains for MAE pre-training and proposes a simple Bag-of-Word prediction instead of frequency prediction.